 Perhaps you’ve already defined two or more buyer personas for your business and now want to check which group your product resonates with most?
 This is where split testing comes in.

-Create saved audiences that are relevant to your buyer personas in terms of demographic and interests and set them against each other to determine the winner.
+Create two or more cold audiences that are relevant to your buyer personas in terms of demographic and interests and set them against each other to determine the winner.

 By doing this, you’ll be able to make data-driven decisions and distribute your efforts accordingly, whether that means increasing your budget for the winning buyer persona, improving product features for that specific group, or indeed anything else.

 Adscook provides an easy-to-use and flexible multivariate A/B testing feature that will save you valuable time and help you organize your work.
 Instead of having to manually change one audience variable every time, you can now set all variations (locations, languages, age, gender, or interests) within one window, and create all possible combinations.
 Join Adscook now and publish 100s of variations with a single click.